jorgecarleitao/pyglet-gui/docs/manager.rst

     :param offset: The offset of this manager in relation to the anchor point.

-    Besides the implementation of ViewerManager and ControllerManager, the manager implements its own movability: it can be optionally dragged and positioned in the window.
+    Besides the implementation of ViewerManager and ControllerManager, the manager implements its own movability: it can be dragged if the parameter 'is_movable' is true.